vertueux/i2c_pwm_board/README.md

 ## Functionalities

-The calibration package will help you find the centre and critical values of your servos.
+The calibration package will help you find the center and critical values of your servos.
 [Click here](i2c_pwm_board_calibration/README.md) to take a look.

 When you launch the program, you can now choose your I²C bus.
 Here's an example: